kocubinski/clojurewm/README.md

 ## Usage
 ### Alt-Shift K
 assign a hotkey to the currently focused window.
 The next key sequence entered will be saved to the window.

 ## TODO
 Lots.
-* Make this README better.
+* Improve this README.
 * Multiple windows per hotkey.
+* Configurable hotkey assignment hotkey (currently only Alt-Shift K).
 * Command to display current hotkey list.
 * Make release package.
 * Bugs?